 Interprofessional education events are designed to help students better understand the other professions and to develop positive teamwork skills that can improve patient safety and the quality of the healthcare experience for patients and professionals.
 The Institute of Medicine (now the National Academy of Medicine) issued a report that called for transformation of the health education system toward interprofessional education.
 This has led all of the UAHS colleges to make interprofessional education and practice their first priority in the most recent strategic plan.
 Students will see even more interprofessional activities in the near future.

 The College of Pharmacy offers a rotation in interprofessional practice for fourth-year students.
 Presented through the college's Medication Management Center, it brings together pharmacy, medicine and nursing students.
 Here's a story describing the rotation in more depth.

 For more information about interprofessional education at the Tucson location of the College of Pharmacy, contact John Murphy, associate dean.

 Download this document for the core competencies expected in interprofessional collaborative practice.

 Interprofessional Education Events

 There are at least four major interprofessional education events each year that engage up to 550 students at a time.
-The event for first-year students relates to communication and culture, while later-year students engage in a mock disaster drill (using a pandemic influenza outbreak as the example), a session on understanding the intricacies of providing healthcare to individuals with disabilities, and another focused on teamwork during a medical emergency requiring CPR.
+The event for first-year students relates to communication and professional culture, while later-year students engage in a mock disaster drill (using a pandemic influenza or Ebola outbreak as the example), a session on understanding the intricacies of providing healthcare to individuals with disabilities, and a scenario focused on teamwork during a medical emergency requiring CPR.

 Hundreds of faculty and staff support the development and delivery of the interprofessional education events and thousands of hours go into ensuring that they are valuable experiences for the students.
 After each event, the planners examine feedback from students and facilitators in order to improve the next ones.

-View a story, photos and video about a 2012 interprofessional education event here.
+View a story and photos of a 2015 interprofessional education event.

 Interprofessional Education at the Phoenix Biomedical Campus